exakat/exakat-docs/Reference/Rules/Structures/RecalledCondition.rst

 Recalled Condition
 ++++++++++++++++++

-  A recalled condition is a check that is made twice : once in the condition, once in the body of the structure.
+  A recalled condition is a check that is made twice : once in the condition, then again in the body of the structure, to collect the actual value.

-Usually, the second call may be skipped by storing the value in a local variable.
+Usually, the second call may be skipped by storing the value in a local variable. à

 The second call may be necessary when the call is not idempotent.

+This is a speed optimisation: when the call is a simple property fetch, or include a local cache, it is a micro-optimisation.
+Otherwise, it has a good performance potential.

+One of the option is to use an iffectation: an affectation in the condition.
+This serves as cache too.
+Otherwise, the condition may be calculated and stored before the condition.

 .. code-block:: php